You are here

 - Clinical education experiences can be facilitated through residential and non-residential graduate assistantships, paid internships/fellowships, or traditional employment.

 - DAT students may apply for residential and non-residential graduate assistantships in a variety of clinical settings.
 Clinical placements are based on certification status, past experiences, areas of needed growth, and student preference (when possible).
-Assistantships provide financial aid including tuition waivers (9 credits for Fall and Spring semesters) and a $11,640 stipend.
+Assistantships provide financial aid including tuition waivers (9 credits for Fall and Spring semesters) and a $12,222 stipend.
 Students granted assistantships are also offered teaching assistantship experience, if desired.
-To apply for the assistantships, please complete the Admissions Process by December 15.
+To apply for the assistantships, please complete the Admissions Process as soon as possible.

 - All assistantship positions are for 1 year, are renewable, and are most often a 2-year placement.
 Renewal of the graduate assistantship is dependent upon academic eligibility, certification status, and professional conduct.